react-native-community/directory/README.md

 },
 ```

-- `githubUrl` - where we can find the repository on GitHub. currently other git hosts are not supported.
+- `githubUrl` - where we can find the repository on GitHub (currently other git hosts are not supported).
 - `npmPkg` - optional string of the package's display name.
 - `examples` - optional array of URLs (snacks preferred) with demonstrations of the library.
-- `images` - optional array of images that will show up in the listing to preview the library functionality
+- `images` - optional array of images that will show up in the listing to preview the library functionality.
 - `ios` - works on iOS phones.
 - `android` - works on Android phones.
 - `web` - can be used in the browser.
 - `expo` - can be used in managed workflow, without ejecting an Expo application (any library can be used if you eject).
-- `windows` - can be used with react-native-windows.
+- `windows` - can be used with `react-native-windows`.
-- `macos` - can be used with react-native-macos.
+- `macos` - can be used with `react-native-macos`.
 - `unmaintained` - optional boolean to signify that a library is or is not maintained.

 > _Note:_ If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/master/packages/expo-web-browser, then the name, description, homepage, and topics (keywords) will be extracted from package.json for that subrepo.
 GitHub stats will be based on the monorepo, because there isn't really another option.